daijingz/Data-Science-Machine-Learning/README.md

 At first let me do some data analysis to see some statistics and hidden information in the dataset.

+The result will be shown in a jupyterhub notebook.
+Current File: **Movies/Data_Prep.py**

 Assume this is the complete movie statistics.